drkowal/SeBR/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-* This is a new release.
+## Downstream dependencies

+There are currently no reverse dependencies.

+## Comments

+This update includes faster versions of existing functions, new functions for new methods, and updated publication information and documentation.